polyaxon/polyaxon/site/docs/setup/platform/replication-concurrency.md

 sidebar: "setup"
 ---

-Polyaxon supports scaling of it's services (api and workers) in horizontal way using replication, and the user can increase the workers' concurrency for higher throughput.
+Polyaxon supports scaling of it's services (API and workers) in a horizontal way using replication, and the user can increase the workers' concurrency for higher throughput.

 ## Services Replication